 The university announced Wednesday it had received reports “of drugs being placed into drinks during a party… leading to possible drug-facilitated sexual assaults” at the Sigma Nu fraternity house located at 660 W. 28th St.

-USC reported the incidents, which occurred on Oct.
-15 and Friday, to the LAPD Friday morning, NBC4 reported.
+USC reported the incidents, which occurred last Friday, to the LAPD last Friday morning, NBC4 reported.

 The university also placed the fraternity on interim suspension, which forbids Sigma Nu from hosting or organizing any activities, parties or other social gatherings at the fraternity house.

 The Virginia-based fraternity released a statement Thursday acknowledging the reports and subsequent suspension.

 “Sigma Nu Fraternity received notice earlier today from the University of Southern California of the interim protective measure and interim suspension action taken by the university related to information received by the university alleging violations and misconduct related to the Epsilon Omicron Chapter of Sigma Nu Fraternity at the university,” Sigma Nu Director of Communications Christopher Brenton said.

 “The fraternity is concerned by these serious allegations and will seek to work with university officials to investigate the matter.
 The fraternity will determine its further actions based upon the investigation.”